DimitriPalmer22/Studio-Docs/Projects/Summer Project/Art/Art Feedback/05-30 Allister Model Feedback.md

 ### Allister's Hat

 - Can you make the rim around the hat a little thinner?
-- Also, can you make the rim of his hat a little "bendier" (the hat's rim might have to be a little bit wider to acommodate this)?
+- Also, can you make the rim of his hat a little "bendier" (the hat's rim might have to be a little bit wider to accomodate this)?
 - I think the point of the hat is a little too far back and could be off to the side a bit more.
+- Can you make the string that holds the hanging accessory a teeny bit shorter?

 ![](<../../../../_Meta/Attachments/Pasted image 20250530153103.png>)